 WFOs will issue the following winter weather products described in Table 1 below.
-Any values described in the table are for guidance only, as criteria are set locally in coordination with core partners.
+Values described in the table are to be used as guidance only.
 Factors such as public impact, storm timing, and snowfall rate in addition to standard accumulation criteria also inform issuance.

 These products will follow the WHAT, WHERE, WHEN, IMPACTS, ADDITIONAL DETAILS and PRECAUTIONARY/PREPAREDNESS ACTIONS format as shown in Table 4.
-Further clarification of the content within these sections is described in Descriptive Text (Section 6.3.4.2.2).
+Further clarification of the content within these sections is described in Descriptive Text (Section 6.6.2).

-The WHERE section will specifically point users toward the affected areas and WHEN will focus in on the most pertinent time period when the hazard is expected.
+The WHERE section will specifically point users toward the affected areas and WHEN will focus on the most pertinent time period when the hazard is expected.
 The IMPACTS section will specify how users are likely to be affected by the hazard.
 ADDITIONAL DETAILS (optional) will provide supplemental information as necessary and PRECAUTIONARY/PREPAREDNESS will add Call to Action Statements to help users protect life and property.